TamirMa/SmarterHome/server/README.md

 The best Python-FastAPI service for controlling your Smart Home using RestAPI.

+Your smart home deserves a FastAPI for controlling it.
+Something that you won't be able to do when using openHAB or HomeAssistant

 ## But why?
-Your smart home deserves a FastAPI for controlling it.
-Something that you won't be able to do when using OpenHab or HomeAssistant
+It all started when I had to control all my devices on Shabbat.
+I wanted to have a scheduler controlling all my `lights/curtains/oven/dishwasher/..` and HA/openHAB had nothing to offer for that.
+So I've built this module for controlling all your devices through a FastAPI + Allowing to schedule tasks that will sync with Shabbat times each week.

 #### Controlling
 * AEG / Electrolux (Ovens - pyelectroluxconnect)